x75/Floppy/README.md

 After executing a node the node's 'notify()' method is called to notify all connected nodes about possible changes to the inputs they are waiting for.
 Custom post-execution behavior can be implemented here.

-##How To create a custom Node Step by step
+##How To Create a Custom Node Step by Step
 In order to use Floppy, a Python interpreter compatible with PyQt5 is required.
 This probably means Python3.4 is needed.
 To use the dynamic plotting nodes, matplotlib with all its dependencies is required.
 However, Floppy will still work as long as no plotting nodes are used.